What are the legal frameworks?

 Special case: special requirements on the territory of the former GDR

-The mining law system of the GDR only knew the nationally owned natural resources and other mineral resources.
-The nationally owned natural resources essentially comprised the natural resources that were free-to-mine and privately owned according to German federal law; they were owned by the people.
-Other mineral resources mainly consisted of the landowners’ natural resources and were classified as property.
-With the Lending Ordinance of 15 August 1990, the basis was created for converting mining licenses for nationally owned mineral resources into free-to-mine natural resources and thus recognising them in the legal system of reunified Germany.
-The transferred mining licenses are considered proprietary mining rights.
-Excluded from this are confirmed old rights based on Section 153 BBergG with the status of a license (according to Section 8 BBergG).
-Just like mining licenses under old law, mining licenses that are considered proprietary mining rights are unlimited in time and exempt from mine site and extraction royalties (see Sections 149 and 151 BBergG).
-In contrast to the former federal territory, the old rights (see section on mining licenses under old law) in the federal states on the territory of the former GDR extend not only up to 1980, but also to the deposits explored up to 1990, in accordance with the legal requirements adapted as a result of unification.
-They also not only include the free-to-mine but also the privately-owned natural resources.
+The GDR’s mining law system differentiated between nationally owned and other mineral resources.
+The former essentially comprised the mineral resources that were free-to-mine and privately owned according to German federal law; the latter were classified as property.
+The Lending Ordinance of 15 August 1990 created the basis for converting mining licences for nationally owned mineral resources into free-to-mine natural resources, thereby transferring them into the German federal legal system.
+The mining licenses transferred in this way are considered proprietary mining rights; they are unlimited in time and exempt from mine site and extraction royalties.
+In contrast to the former federal territory, the old rights that are still valid in the new federal states extend to the deposits explored up to 1990 and also comprise privately-owned natural resources.

 Overview of old mining laws, mining laws in the GDR and modern mining laws